 Blepharoplasty (Eyelid Surgery)

-As we age, the skin around our eyes can become heavy and droop, leading to impaired vision or a sad or tired expression.
-Blepharoplasty, or eyelid surgery, can help to correct these issues, as well as puffiness and bags under the eyes for a younger-looking you!
+As we age, the skin around our eyes can become thin and loose, leading to impaired vision or a tired expression.
+Blepharoplasty, or eyelid surgery, can help to correct these issues, as well as puffiness and bags under the eyes.
+These are great procedures for a refreshed appearance that still looks just like you.

 Am I a Candidate for Blepharoplasty?

-The best candidates for blepharoplasty are healthy individuals who have excess skin that is obscuring the natural fold of the upper eyelids or is impairing their vision, have a puffy appearance to the upper or lower eyelids, or have crepey skin or dark circles under the eyes.
+The best candidates for blepharoplasty are healthy individuals who have excess skin that is obscuring the natural fold of the upper eyelids or is impairing their vision, have a puffy appearance to the upper or lower eyelids, or have crepey skin under the eyes or on the upper lids.

 How is the Surgery Done?